githubscientist/re-fsdcwetb23/README.md

 - Component are the building blocks of React applications.
 - They are reusable pieces of code that can be composed to create complex UIs.

+#### JSX

+- JavaScript XML (JSX) is a syntax extension for JavaScript that allows you to write HTML-like code within JavaScript.